 - Place them on sheets of felt, making sure the eyes, nose and feet are a dark colour that will stand out.
 Trace the pieces with a marker.

 - Cut out the fox pieces.

 - Use craft glue to stick the fox’s body parts to the pine cone (hold each piece for 30 seconds or until secure).

-This fun paddle pop craft scarecrow is a perfect Halloween activity for preschool or younger grades.
+This fun pop stick scarecrow is a perfect Halloween craft activity for early years students.